Service Trust Agreement

 The service trust is a second business.
 The service trust provides services to the business.
 It charges a fee for providing those services.
 Service trust profits are shared with the business owner’s spouse, children and family.
 They pay tax at a lower marginal tax rate.
 Therefore, the service trust saves tax.
 It helps with superannuation benefits and the spreading of income to family members.

 But it is not enough to have just a service trust.
-You need the agreement between the business and the service trust.
-This agreement is called a Service Trust Agreement.
-The Service Trust Agreement is a contract.
-It allows the service trust to supply equipment, staff, receptionist, tools, factory, premises and administration services to the business.
+You need an agreement between the business and the service trust, called a Service Trust Agreement.
+The Service Trust Agreement is a contract that allows the service trust to supply the business with equipment, staff, a receptionist, tools, a factory, premises, and administration services.

 When did the first Australian service trust start?